manikamakam/beginner_tutorials/README.md

 ## Overview

 This is a beginner tutorial on creating a ROS publisher and subscriber.
+ROS publisher sends the messages and ROS subscriber received the messages.

 ## Assumptions